Tan-tan-san/proxy-dl/README.md

 -Tor installed; running
 -Proxychains with included proxychains.conf file.
 The file needs to reside in /etc/

-*Note:If you prefer to see the proxychain download details, remove the &> /dev/null at the end of the proxychain command.
+*Note: If you prefer to see the proxychain download details, remove the &> /dev/null at the end of the proxychain command.